What types of heart disease do cats get?

 What heart diseases do cats get in adulthood?

 The most common heart disease that adult cats develop is cardiomyopathy, usually of the hypertrophic form (see handout "Cardiomyopathy in Cats).

 "The most common heart disease that adult cats develop is cardiomyopathy."

 Diseases that primarily affect the heart valves and pericardium are rare in adult cats.

 A number of conditions can affect the heart rhythm in cats.
 Many cats with rhythm disturbances show relatively few signs of disease.
 In some cases, the cat will require drugs to restore a normal heart rate and rhythm.

 Will my cat have any dietary restrictions?

 As long as they are able to maintain a normal body weight, cats with heart disease have no specific dietary requirements, as long as the diet contains adequate levels of the amino acid taurine.
+Taurine is essential in cat diets to prevent dilated cardiomyopathy.
 It is important that your cat's body weight be maintained in an optimal range, neither overweight nor underweight.
 It may be necessary to adjust the calorie content of the cat's diet in order to do this.